1901604/CS220-AU-portfolio/di-reflection.md

 <br>

 After making a website with GitHub for my CS220 Autumn term assignment, this updated my digital identity to provide content within the professional and resident sector of the V&R map.
 I chose to use GitHub Pages to develop my website over other web content management systems such as WordPress as I wanted to experiment and familiarise myself with how to use GitHub and markdown language and to improve my knowledge and skills for any future work I may wish to complete.
+I also chose to use the Cayman theme for my GitHub Pages website.
+I wanted to use a simple and easy-to-read theme, font, and colour pallet to not distract from the content and to retain a professional display.
+The green and blue colour pallet also links to the colours used in the advertisement and album cover and thus retains continuity with the content.
+If I had more experience in this area, I could experiement with making my own theme that is more complex and more closely related to my vision.

 <br>